Rune Guard Division

 Combat Medic Integration

 Every Marine carries a tractor beam.
-Revives under fire, detox application, and combat medicine are part of the Marine ★ evaluation — not an optional add-on.
+Revives under fire, detox application, and combat medicine are part of the Marine evaluation.

 Leadership Through Competence

-Squad Leaders must hold both Operator and the Supervisor cert from Logistics.
+Squad Leaders must hold the Operator cert, our highest achievement.
 Those calling shots have earned the right to do so.

 Certification Path